core-wg/senml-spec/draft-ietf-core-senml.md

 in the alphabet is the suggested way to create the new value for the EXI schemaId.
 Any labels with previously blank ID values SHOULD be updated in the IANA table to have their ID set to this new schemaId value.

+Extensions that are mandatory to understand to correctly process the Pack MUST have a label name that end with the '_' character.

 ## Media Type Registration {#sec-iana-media}